rosell-dk/webp-express/README.txt

 *6. Optionally add Cache Enabler rewrite rules in your .htaccess* *Cache Enabler* provides some rewrite rules that redirects to the cached file directly in the `.htaccess`, bypassing PHP entirely.
 Their plugin doesn't do that for you, so you will have to do it manually in order to get the best performance.
 The rules are in the "Advanced configuration" section on [this page](https://www.keycdn.com/support/wordpress-cache-enabler-plugin).

-*ShortPixel or Cache Enabler ?*
-Cache Enabler has the advantage over ShortPixel that the HTML structure remains the same.
-With ShortPixel, image tags are wrapped in a `<picture>` tag structure, and by doing that, there is a risk of breaking styles.

-Further, Cache Enabler *caches* the HTML.
-This is good for performance.
-However, this also locks you to using that plugin for caching.
-With ShortPixel, you can keep using your favourite caching plugin.

-Cache Enabler will not work if you are caching HTML on a CDN, because the HTML varies depending on the *Accept* header and it doesn't signal this with a Vary:Accept header.
-You could however add that manually.
-ShortPixel does not have that issue, as the HTML is the same for all.

 = Does it work with lazy loaded images? =
-No plugins/frameworks has yet been discovered, which does not work with *WebP Express* in standard mode.
+No plugins/frameworks has yet been discovered, which does not work with *WebP Express*.

 The most common way of lazy-loading is by setting a *data-src* attribute on the image and let javascript use that value for setten the *src* attribute.
 That method works, as the image request, seen from the server side, is indistinguishable from any other image request.
 It could however be that some obscure lazy load implementation would load the image with an XHR request.
 In that case, the *Accept* header will not contain 'image/webp', but '*/*', and a jpeg will be served, even though the browser supports webp.